 The U.S. government has implemented the new beneficial ownership regulation to help fight financial crimes.
 The beneficial ownership regulation requires all financial institutions to identify and verify the identities of the beneficial owners of the business as well as a controlling person of the business at the time an account is opened or maintained.
 This information is collected on a Certification of Beneficial Ownership form.

-Who has to complete the form?
+Who has to complete this form?

 Starting in May 2018, each time a business account is opened or maintained, Rockland Trust is required to collect beneficial ownership information as well as identification documentation.